ThaisCooke/Sleeping_project/README.md

 ##### 6. Create a SP to play with parameters:

 This was to practice SP and their uses.
 Check code.
-The conclusion was when the three day sleep target is 'On Target', it shows that most of the days restdnessis up and fatigue during the day is low
+The conclusion was when the three day sleep target is 'On Target', it shows that most of the days restdness is up and fatigue during the day is low

 ##### 7. Does working out helps for better night sleep?